-There are two types of storage device: primary storage devices and secondary storage devices.
-Primary storage devices are small in size, keep data temporarily and have high speed for data access.
+There are two types of storage devices: primary storage devices and secondary storage devices.
+Primary storage devices are small in size, keep data temporarily, and have high speed for data access.
 They are also internal devices, same as RAM and cache memory.

-Secondary storage devices have larger storage capacity and store data permanently.
+Secondary storage devices have a large storage capacity and store data permanently.
 They can also be both internal and external.
-They include hard disk drives, optical disk drives and USB drives.
+They include hard disk drives, optical disk drives, and USB drives.

-The two main types of hard drive are hard disk drives (HDD) or solid state drives (SSD).
+The two main types of a hard drives are hard disk drives (HDD) and solid-state drives (SSD).
 Depending on your preferences, you can have either one of them or both.
 HHDs can store large amounts of data for a low price, while SSDs provide faster performance but cost more.